Latricia Trammell

-Latricia Trammell (born February 20) is an American basketball head coach for the Dallas Wings of the WNBA.
-Trammell has previously been an assistant coach for the Los Angeles Sparks and the San Antonio Stars in the league.
+Latricia Trammell (born February 20, 1968) is an American basketball coach who is currently serving as special assistant to the head coach for the Los Angeles Sparks.
+She previously served as the head coach of the Dallas Wings of the WNBA.
+Trammell has also served as an assistant coach for the San Antonio Stars in the league.
 She has also coached at the collegiate level.

 Early life and education

 Trammell grew up in Oklahoma and was a prep star at Seminole High School.
 She scored a single game state record of 46 points.
 Following her high school years, Trammell attended Seminole State College and East Central University, where she earned a bachelor of science degree in biology in 1992 from ECU.

 Coaching career

 Trammell began her coaching career at the high school level.
 She coached in both Texas and Oklahoma and recorded a 105-45 record before she left for the collegiate ranks.

 Trammell moved to Western State in Colorado and helped turn the program around and she ranks third all-time in program wins.
 She coached three years at Oklahoma City University where she helped guide that team to back-to-back NAIA National Championships.
 She was also named the NAIA Coach of the Year in both seasons that they won the title.
 Trammell moved onto Georgia State University where she was an assistant coach for two years.